FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Meeting of the Climate Action Biodiversity and Environment SPC/Agenda - Meeting of the Climate Action Biodiversity and Environment SPC - 13th April 2021.md

 City and County Council install on-street compost bins for people to dispose of

-compostable cups and green waste.”---
+compostable cups and green waste.”
+---
 3

 **6.Notice of Motion referred from the Full Council Meeting of 22 March, 2021**